DATA-606-SPRING-2022/David_DATA606/README.md

 Source: census.gov

 The above general demographic information for each city was used to get a general initial understanding of the cities.
 In consideration of this information, the factors of median household income and median age are useful for understanding general information.
 However, these data elements do not appear to have specific use for this project given the relatively small period of time of analysis.
 That is, these elements are slowly changing attributes of the cities that may be more useful over a long period of time (decades) at a macro-level.
-Therefore, these will note be considered for our analysis purposes.
+Therefore, these will not be considered for our analysis purposes.

 ### Micromobility Usage